colombodaniele/colombodaniele.github.io/_pages/about.md

 Updates
 ------

+**2024/05/13:** In July I will be attending the [NBER Summer Institute, International Economics and Geopolitics](https://www.nber.org/conferences/summer-institute-2025).

+**2024/05/13:** I will be presenting my work on identifying supply and demand shocks to the price of natural gas at the [Annual Conferences of the International Association for Applied Econometrics](https://sites.google.com/view/iaae2025) next month.

+**2025/03/26:** I will be attending the [NBER Heterogeneous-Agent Macroeconomics Workshop](https://www.nber.org/conferences/heterogeneous-agent-macroeconomics-workshop-spring-2025) in June!

 **2024/08/26:** I am going to present my work on the impact of gas shocks on inflation in Europe at the [Energy Transition and Climate Change Workshop](https://sites.google.com/ucr.edu/energytransitionclimatechange/home/) next month.

 **2024/01/10:** The draft of our paper on identifying shocks to the price of gas is out!
 You can find it in the _Research_ section.